urbantreelion/ece350-lab-manual/_lab2/introduction.md

 <!-- #TODO -->
 - 4 GRC files:
+  - a resampling SSB receiver using Weaver\'s method
-  - an SSB receiver using Weaver\'s method
+  - a direct sampling SSB receiver using Weaver\'s method
+  - TBA
+  - TBA
 - A single page with answers to the questions posed throughout the lab.
   - There are several questions which are all carefully labelled **Deliverable Question X**.
 Each question should take only one to two sentences to answer and address the concepts being explored.